 Overwhelmed by the response they’ve already received, there is one perception of the band that they want to challenge.
 “A lot of people think we’re a soul revival act,” says Cockrell.
 “That’s an honor to me, classic R&B is my favorite kind of music, but everybody has their own influences.
 Brittany is way more into rock and roll—she likes things pretty amped up most of the time.”

 The release of Boys & Girls marks the arrival of a major new rock and roll band.
 To the members themselves, though, what’s been most exciting has been the reaction they have felt on stage, whether tiny local dates or under the glare of the media.

-All American Speakers is a speakers bureau and booking agency providing information on booking Alabama Shakes for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Alabama Shakes speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Alabama Shakes for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Alabama Shakes speaking fees, availability, speech topics and cost to hire for your next live or virtual event.